Should you be doing Free photo shoots? Here is my Opinion...

 In my opinion, you should shoot for free, but the reason why it may not be what you think.

 For this reason, I do encourage you to go out and shoot for free.
-The only way to build your photography skill is through practice, and sometimes that means going out and photographing for the sake of your own development.
+The only way to build your photography skill is through practice, and sometimes that means going out and photographing for the sake of your development.

 Say you admire a style that you want to develop, or there is a niche you want to break into.
 Then it would be to your benefit to take the time to achieve your vision, even if that means not getting paid for it.

-You can gauge when it’s the right time to make the jump from amateur to full photographer by your level of comfort.
+You can gauge when it’s the right time to jump from amateur to full photographer by your level of comfort.
 Once you start feeling comfortable enough with your camera and equipment so that you can dedicate attention to your subjects, you are shaping up to start charging for your work.

 Tara Lesher Education